xcart/xcart-docs/_pages/devs_en/getting_started/working-with-database.md

 This `$product` object already contains all linked info such as categories it is assigned to, its attribute objects and so on.

 The same way you can pull any other model from the database.
-If you want to pull category object (defined in \XLite\Model\Category class), then it your code would be:
+If you want to pull category object (defined in `\XLite\Model\Category` class), then your code would be:

 ```php
 $product = \XLite\Core\Database::getRepo('XLite\Model\Category')->find($categoryId);
 ```

-If you want to pull a model that does not exist in the core, but it is defined in the module, e.g. product variant model defined in \XLite\Module\XC\ProductVariants\Model\ProductVariant class, then you would do:
+If you want to pull a model that does not exist in the core, but it is defined in the module, e.g. product variant model defined in `\XLite\Module\XC\ProductVariants\Model\ProductVariant` class, then you would do:

 ```php
 $product = \XLite\Core\Database::getRepo('XLite\Module\XC\ProductVariants\Model\ProductVariant')->find($productVariantId);